hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 Set a specific blend tree for the state.
 See `(AacFlBase).NewBlendTree()` and similar.

 - `AacFlState MotionTime(AacFlFloatParameter floatParam)`<br/>
-Set the Motion Time, formerly known as Normalized Time.
+Set the Motion Time to a parameter.
+This was formerly known as Normalized Time.

+- `AacFlState WithCycleOffset(AacFlFloatParameter floatParam)`<br/>
+Set the Cycle Offset to a parameter.

+- `AacFlState WithCycleOffsetSetTo(float cycleOffset)`<br/>
+Set the Cycle Offset to a specific value.

 - `AacFlState WithSpeed(AacFlFloatParameter parameter)`<br/>
+Set the Speed to a parameter.

+- `AacFlState WithSpeedSetTo(float speed)`<br/>
-Set the Speed.
+Set the Speed to a specific value.

 - `AacFlState WithWriteDefaultsSetTo(bool shouldWriteDefaults)`<br/>
 Set Write Defaults.
-If you need to do this to many states, consider changing the AacConfiguration DefaultsProvider when creating Animator As Code.
+If you need to do this to many states, consider changing the AacConfiguration DefaultsProvider when creating the AnimatorAsCode instance.

 ### Transitions

 - `AacFlTransition TransitionsTo(AacFlState destination)`<br/>
-Create a new transition from this state to the destination state.
+Create a new transition from this state to the `destination` state.

+- `AacFlTransition TransitionsTo(AacFlStateMachine destination)`<br/>
+Create a new transition from this state to the `destination` state machine.

 - `AacFlTransition TransitionsFromAny()`<br/>
 Create a new transition from Any to this state.

 - `AacFlEntryTransition TransitionsFromEntry()`<br/>
 Create a new transition from Entry to this state.
-Note that the first created state is the default state, so generally this function does not need to be invoked onto the first created state.
+Note that the first created state is the default state, so generally this function does not need to be invoked onto the first created state.<br/>
 Calling this function will not define this state to be the default state.

 - `AacFlState AutomaticallyMovesTo(AacFlState destination)`<br/>
+Create a transition with no exit time to the `destination` state.<br/>
+Calling this function does not return the transition.

+- `AacFlState AutomaticallyMovesTo(AacFlStateMachine destination)`<br/>
-Create a transition with no exit time to the destination state, and does not return the transition.
+Create a transition with no exit time to the `destination` state machine.<br/>
+Calling this function does not return the transition.

 - `AacFlTransition Exits()`<br/>
 Create a transition from this state to the exit.